-- 1. The applicants must be from the Psychiatry department or have a psychiatry education background? - No. If they are working with subject matter experts in the research topic and have an interest in the topic.
+1. The applicants must be from the Psychiatry department or have a psychiatry education background?

+No. If they are working with subject matter experts in the research topic and have an interest in the topic.
 The applicant can be an epidemiologist or a communication expert.
-The applicant's expertise needs to align with the proposal. - 2.
-Would the faculty who has been awarded in the last cycle is still eligible to become the mentor for this cycle? - Yes.
-If they have the expertise for mentorship, they can have a role as a mentor. - 3.
-For those investigators who were funded under the current cycle, how does the grant timing work with the one-year overlap?
+The applicant's expertise needs to align with the proposal.

+2. Would the faculty who has been awarded in the last cycle still be eligible to become the mentor for this cycle?

+Yes.
+They can be awarded a grant for this cycle, but a preference will be made for new submitters.
+They can also be on a grant in a different role (from primary PI).
+If they have the expertise for mentorship, they can have a role as a mentor.

+3. For those investigators who were funded under the current cycle, how does the grant timing work with the one-year overlap?
 Do we apply for one year of funding only?

 No. You apply for a minimum of 1 year and a maximum of 2 years.
 Depending on the needs of your research.
-The funding period is from September 1, 2025, to August 31, 2027. - 4.
-For residents or fellows who want to apply for the career development award, can they be funded through an academic year (July to June) rather through a fiscal year (Sept to Aug)? - They can be funded for a period that falls within the fiscal year biennium of the grant (9/1/2025-8/31/2027).
-So, if they can't start until June 2026, they would still need to complete the research by August 31, 2027. - 5.
-Can current Career Development grant recipients apply for the Research Project?
+The funding period is from September 1, 2025, to August 31, 2027.

+4. For residents or fellows who want to apply for the career development award, can they be funded through an academic year (July to June) rather through a fiscal year (Sept to Aug)?

+They can be funded for a period that falls within the fiscal year biennium of the grant (9/1/2025-8/31/2027).
+So, if they can't start until June 2026, they would still need to complete the research by August 31, 2027.

+5. Can current Career Development grant recipients apply for the Research Project?

 Yes, they are eligible to apply, however, strong preference will be given to those who have not yet received funding.
-If an applicant receives funding for NECMHR that overlaps with another NECMHR grant on which they are the PI, they will still be held to the requirements for minimum effort on each grant. - 6.
-If you were awarded the research project grant the first time around, are you not eligible to apply for another research project grant?
+If an applicant receives funding for NECMHR that overlaps with another NECMHR grant on which they are the PI, they will still be held to the requirements for minimum effort on each grant.

+6. If you were awarded the research project grant the first time around, are you not eligible to apply for another research project grant?

+See above.

-See above. - 7.
-Do we know what percentage of approved pre-applications will go on to be accepted?
+7. Do we know what percentage of approved pre-applications will go on to be accepted?

 Note that each HRI's Chair of Psychiatrist will determine which applications they approve, and they will rank all applications.
 Once the ranking is complete, the top 6 highly ranked applications will be moved into full application.
 If some HRIs do not have 6 applications, we may take some additional applications from other HRIs based on the rank of their scores.
 Last year, we moved the majority of pre-applications into full applications.